 The Active beds of Atikokan General Hospital are utilized for general medical/surgical patients, cardiac care (including thrombolytics), rehab, and palliative care.

-Besides providing emergency care, the department is a venue for diagnostic services including X-ray, Ultrasound, ECGs, and pacemaker checks as well as a wide range of Lab tests.
-Other services include: primary care assessment and treatment, chemotherapy, cardiac rehab, diabetic education, IV therapy, cast application, and minor procedures.
+Besides providing emergency care, the department is a venue for diagnostic services including X-ray, Ultrasound, and ECGs as well as a wide range of Lab tests.
+Other services include: primary care assessment and treatment, chemotherapy, cardiac rehab, IV therapy, cast application, and minor procedures.
 Uninsured patients are charged for their visit, any diagnostic services, medications and supplies.
 Doctor’s fees are invoiced separately.

 You have the responsibility to: